sdicht/sdicht.github.io/docs/lit5/handouts/handout-beckett.md

 ### Blind sight

-see into the future - the blind were once supposed to have the gift of prophecy; d.
-Tiresias, the seer of Greek mythology.
+see into the future - the blind were once supposed to have the gift of prophecy; Tiresias, the seer of Greek mythology, was blind.
 In Berlin, great stress was laid on the word 'blind', which was twice repeated, to emphasise how worrying Vladimir finds this change in Pozzo's circumstances.

 ### *Memoria praeteritorum bonorum*